 One of the best ways to develop agile leaders is by giving them time to learn on the job.
 Cross-functional training is one of many approaches.
 By shadowing agile leaders, leadership candidates can observe agile behaviors in action and then put them into practice.

 Many of the biggest companies are thriving under agile leadership.

-Agile leaders are always listening and observing.
-When team members address an issue or leaders observe one that arises frequently, they gather input from stakeholders to innovate better processes.
-Listening to employees on the frontlines is key to agile leadership.
-Agile leaders understand that practical process solutions are most likely to come from the people most intimately familiar with them.
+Agile leaders are always listening for feedback from stakeholders — front-line employees, in particular.
+These leaders understand that practical process solutions are most likely to come from the people most intimately familiar with the day-to-day work.

-Agile leaders observe external forces, too: they understand how changes in the market, the economy, or public health can impact the workplace.
-They constantly refer back to strategic priorities for guidance, and regularly reassess them for relevance.
-Agile leaders are prepared to act nimbly to stay focused on customer and workforce needs.
+Agile leaders are in tune with their workforce and with external factors including changes among customers, the industry, or the broader economy.
+They consider these observations in the context of the organization’s strategic priorities and regularly reassess them for relevance.
+Agile leaders are grounded by principles but prepared to act quickly to stay focused on customer and workforce needs.

 HR can help leaders develop this external awareness through training focused on observational skills.
 Mentoring, coaching, and subject-specific training can help leaders better understand what to look for in their industry — including opportunities for innovation.

 Embrace agile leadership for continued success